 Pre-Islamic and Islamic periods

-Islam was rather common in various parts of Côte d'Ivoire prior to the entrance of European colonists.
+Islam was rather common in various parts of Côte d'Ivoire prior to the arrival of European colonists.
 Muslim traders from North Africa arrived in the 11th century and disseminated their faith together with their business methods.
 Still, Islam did not spread significantly in the northern territories until the 18th century.

 Pre-European modern period